Basic benefit covered services

 • Parenting Stress Index, Fourth Edition, Short Form (PSI-4) or Stress Index for Parents of Adolescents (SIPA)

-You must complete the four outcome measures every six months or every 12 months (depending on the measure).
+Outcome measures are completed every six months and/or every 12 months depending on the outcome measure.
 If you need assistance in finding a provider to complete the outcome measures, please contact us at (866) 323-7155.

 Step 4: Schedule an appointment

 When you get your child’s authorization notice, schedule their ABA assessment with the provider listed in the authorization.
-If you would like to request a different provider, please call (866) 323-7155.
+If you would like to request a different provider, please contact us at (866) 323-7155.

 Your ABA supervisor’s role: